marneninarahari/Automated-Pathology-Detection-for-Medical-Images/README.md

 ### Data for this project is taken from a Kaggle contest: https://www.kaggle.com/c/vietai-advance-course-retinal-disease-detection/overview

 #### Explanation of the data set: The training data set contains 3435 retinal images that represent multiple pathological disorders.
-The patholgy classes and corresponding labels are included in 'train.csv' file and each image can have more than one class category (multiple pathologies).
+The patholgy classes and corresponding labels are included in the 'train.csv' file and each image can have more than one class category (multiple pathologies).
 The labels for each image are

 #### -opacity (0)
 #### -diabetic retinopathy (1)